vertica/VerticaPy/docs/source/user_guide_performance_qprof.rst

 Getting started with Query Profiler
 ====================================

-This starter notebook will help you get up and running with the Query Profiler (:py:func:`~verticapy.performance.vertica.QueryProfiler`) tool in VerticaPyLab and demonstrate functionality through various examples and use cases.
+This starter notebook will help you get up and running with the Query Profiler (:py:mod:`~verticapy.performance.vertica.QueryProfiler`) tool in VerticaPyLab and demonstrate functionality through various examples and use cases.

 This tool is a work in progress and the VerticaPy team is continuously adding new features.

-See also :py:func:`~verticapy.performance.vertica.QueryProfiler`,
+See also :py:mod:`~verticapy.performance.vertica.QueryProfiler`,
 :py:func:`~verticapy.performance.vertica.QueryProfilerInterface`,
 :py:func:`~verticapy.performance.vertica.QueryProfilerComparison`.

 VerticaPyLab
 -------------

-The easiest way to use the :py:func:`~verticapy.performance.vertica.QueryProfiler` tool is through VerticaPyLab.
+The easiest way to use the :py:mod:`~verticapy.performance.vertica.QueryProfiler` tool is through VerticaPyLab.
 For installation instructions, see :ref:`getting_started`.

-Before using the :py:func:`~verticapy.performance.vertica.QueryProfiler` tool, confirm that you are connected to a Vertica database.
+Before using the :py:mod:`~verticapy.performance.vertica.QueryProfiler` tool, confirm that you are connected to a Vertica database.
 If not, follow the connection instructions in a Jupyter notebook or connect using the Connect option on the VerticaPyLab homepage.

 QueryProfiler
 --------------

-The :py:func:`~verticapy.performance.vertica.QueryProfiler` object is a python object that includes many built-in methods for analyzing queries and their performance.
-There are a few different ways to create a :py:func:`~verticapy.performance.vertica.QueryProfiler` object.
+The :py:mod:`~verticapy.performance.vertica.QueryProfiler` object is a python object that includes many built-in methods for analyzing queries and their performance.
+There are a few different ways to create a :py:mod:`~verticapy.performance.vertica.QueryProfiler` object.

 Create and save a QueryProfiler object
 +++++++++++++++++++++++++++++++++++++++